Close

 Accomodation and food

 SEEDS participants will stay in a house in Reykjavík.
 The facilities are basic with a kitchen, showers, and a washing machine.
 Everyone is expected to show consideration for their companions.
-Participants will sleep in shared rooms/dorms of up to 6 people.
-Please bring your own sleeping bag and towel.
+Participants will sleep in shared rooms or dormitories.
+Please bring your own sleeping bag.

 Volunteers will receive food supplies and will be in charge of cooking and cleaning.
 Please note the food SEEDS provides will be vegetarian.
 Do not forget to bring some traditional/typical food, drinks, recipes, music, games or movies from your country for the intercultural evening.
 Please be aware some items or ingredients may be expensive in Iceland and you will need to buy them yourselves or bring them from your country.